senekor/paekli-rs/src/introduction.md

 In its simplest form, the application can be a single component, e.g. a CLI app, without any integrations with other components.
 If you choose to go the extra mile, the application can grow into a diverse set of interacting clients and servers.

-For example, a python script might call into a Rust library and send a paekli to an http server which live-updates a wasm-based browser app over websocket!
+For example, a python script might call into a Rust library that sends a paekli to an http server which live-updates a wasm-based browser app over websocket!
-So cool! 🤩
+Very cool!

 As you can see in the sidebar, the components are loosely categorized into **clients**, **servers** and **storage backends**.
 - Clients can be stand-alone and may use servers and storage backends.
 - Servers can be stand-alone, but are probably difficult to use without a client.
   They may also use storage backends.
 - Storage backends can't be stand-alone, as their only purpose is to be used by clients and servers.

-Unless you have a strong desire to do something else, I recommend to **start with the [CLI](cli.md)**.
-It is the easiest component to implement and its guide is the most detailed.
-The other guides are still self-contained, but they provide fewer explanations of steps that are identical or similar for all components.

 ```admonish tip title="Choose your own difficulty"
 The guides are supposed to be at moderate to low difficulty, although there is some variability.